File 338 · Open (haunting regarded as hoax)

 Later residents reported nothing

 The “haunting” did not recur.
-Verified Families who lived in the house after the Lutzes reported no paranormal activity and sought to distance themselves from — and were harmed by — the legend and the sightseers it drew [3].
+Verified Families who lived in the house after the Lutzes — including the Cromarty family, who bought it in 1977 — reported no paranormal activity, sought to distance themselves from the legend, and litigated over the disruption and sightseers it brought [3].

 The competing positions.

-The believer's position holds that the Lutz family genuinely experienced a demonic haunting — supported by their consistent testimony, the Warrens' investigation, and a famous photograph said to show the face of a spectral boy.
+The believer's position holds that the Lutz family genuinely experienced a demonic haunting — supported by their consistent testimony (George Lutz maintained it was real until his death in 2006), the Warrens' 1976 investigation, and a famous photograph from that visit said to show the face of a spectral boy peering from a doorway.
 Claimed In this telling, the murders “opened” something in the house that drove the family out [4].
+Skeptics note the “ghost boy” photo is more plausibly an investigator caught in a long exposure, and that consistent testimony is exactly what a rehearsed story produces.

 The skeptical position, and this archive's, is that the haunting is a hoax or heavy embellishment built on a real tragedy for profit, given away by the lawyer's admission, the failure of specific claims to check out, and the absence of any phenomena for later occupants.
 Disputed The DeFeo murders are real and horrifying; the ghost story is a commercial construction layered on top.
 The honest summary is a documented crime and a discredited haunting [2][3].